V0idpool/ByteKnight_Console/README.md

 - **Slash Commands**
   Includes everything from rolling dice, coin flips, 8ball, to YouTube searches.
 - **Moderation Toolkit**
-  Warnings, kicks, bans, message purges, and more to keep your server in check.
+  Warnings, kicks, bans, message purges with filters, and more to keep your server in check.
 - **Welcome Messages**
   Customizable greetings for newcomers, complete with auto-role assignment.